Red Oak vs White Oak Hardwood Flooring

 Oak is one of the most common types of flooring used in North America.
 Whether it’s red or white oak you’re using in your kitchen, dining room, or living room, you can’t really go wrong.
 However, there are some distinct differences and advantages to using either in various situations.

-If you need to decide whether you should go for red oak hardwoods or white oak, read on.
+If you need to decide to install hardwood floors with white oak or red oak, read on.
 We are going to do our best to clear that up for you here.

 Red Oak wood comes from the northeastern region of North America.
 They generally grow to be about 115ft tall and 6ft in diameter.
 The weight of a red oak plank is about 44 lbs per cubic foot and has a Janka hardness rating of 1220.
 The heartwood is usually a light to medium brown with a reddish cast.
 It also has ray fleck patterns on quarter-sawn sections.